aforward/writing/blog/oh-the-apis-opencamps-2017.md

 ### Decoding the Raw Response

-The response from our API is in it’s most raw form, in the case of the GitHub API it’s an encoded JSON string.
+The response from our API is in it's most raw form, in the case of the GitHub API it's an encoded JSON string.
 This is not very usable within our Elixir client, so we much rather have something that we can manipulate more directly.
 For this, we will use poison, an Elixir library for dealing with JSON.

-Here’s an example of decoding a JSON string into an Elixir map.
+Here's an example of decoding a JSON string into an Elixir map.

 ```elixir
 iex> Poison.decode("{\"a\": 1}", keys: :atoms)